sap-tutorials/abap-core-development/tutorials/abap-environment-create-spaces-pages-template/abap-environment-create-spaces-pages-template.md

  Here we show how to provide authorization via a business role template instead.
 This has following advantages:

  - Administrators do not have to build a business role on their own.
- - Delivered changes get applied automatically to an inheriting business role and its assigned business users.
+ - Delivered changes can be applied with app support to inheriting business roles and their assigned business users.
- - Changes are delivered and transported together with the solution.

   1. As Developer in ADT, right-click the **Identity and Access Management** folder in your project and choose **New** > **Business Role Template**